 TEP Guidance (DOCX)

-Further advice to support staff planning conversations with people and their carers is included here, including demonstration videos and further information about the REDMAP framework.
+Further advice to support staff planning conversations with people and their carers is included here, including demonstration videos, a podcast and further information about the REDMAP framework.

 The Difficult Conversations infographic and short explanatory video from NHSGGC’s Dr Lara Mitchell are excellent: